-Bath v Harlequins (Fri)
+Bottom side Bath edge past Harlequins

 Bath: Rokoduguni, Hamer-Webb, Joseph, Redpath, Muir, Ojomoh, B Spencer; Cordwell, Du Toit, Rae, McNally (c), Williams, Ellis, Richards, Hughes.

-Replacements: Doughty, Vaughan, Verden, W. Spencer, Coetzee, Simpson, Butt, Prydie.
+Replacements: Doughty, Vaughan, Verden, W Spencer, Coetzee, Simpson, Butt, Prydie.

 Harlequins: Green, David, Jones, Esterhuizen, Murley, Allan, Care; Garcia Botta, Walker (c), Collier, Symons, Tizard, Lamb, Wallace, Taulani.